Leandromaro/Threads/README.md

 ## Definitions:

+### Processes and Threads
+In concurrent programming, there are two basic units of execution: __processes__ and __threads__.
+In the Java programming language, concurrent programming is mostly concerned with threads.
+However, processes are also important.

+1. Processes
+A process has a self-contained execution environment.
+A process generally has a complete, private set of basic run-time resources; in particular, each process has its own memory space.

+Processes are often seen as synonymous with programs or applications.
+However, what the user sees as a single application may in fact be a set of cooperating processes.
+To facilitate communication between processes, most operating systems support Inter Process Communication (IPC) resources, such as pipes and sockets.
+IPC is used not just for communication between processes on the same system, but processes on different systems.

+Most implementations of the Java virtual machine run as a single process.
+A Java application can create additional processes using a ProcessBuilder object.
+Multiprocess applications are beyond the scope of this lesson.

+2. Threads
+Threads are sometimes called __lightweight processes__.
+Both processes and threads provide an execution environment, but creating a new thread requires fewer resources than creating a new process.

+__Threads exist within a process__ (every process has at least one). __Threads share the process's resources__, including memory and open files.
+This makes for efficient, but potentially problematic, communication.

+Multithreaded execution is an essential feature of the Java platform.
+Every application has at least one thread — or several, if you count "system" threads that do things like memory management and signal handling.
+But from the application programmer's point of view, you start with just one thread, called the main thread.
+This thread has the ability to create additional threads, as we'll demonstrate in the next section.

+### Monitors and Semaphore

 A __Monitor__ is an object designed to be accessed from multiple threads.
 The member functions or methods of a monitor object will enforce mutual exclusion, so only one thread may be performing any action on the object at a given time.
 If one thread is currently executing a member function of the object then any other thread that tries to call a member function of that object will have to wait until the first has finished.

 A __Semaphore__ is a lower-level object.
 You might well use a semaphore to implement a monitor.
 A semaphore essentially is just a counter.
 When the counter is positive, if a thread tries to acquire the semaphore then it is allowed, and the counter is decremented.
 When a thread is done then it releases the semaphore, and increments the counter.